Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Are you new to the SWC’s Counselling services?
 Here is what you need to know:

 You can book your initial intake appointment by phone (905 525 9140 x 27700) or in person at reception (PGCLL 210).
-Please note, all new patients seeking mental health services must attend their initial consultation appointment in person.
+Please note, all new patients seeking mental health services must attend their intake appointment in person.

 Before your first scheduled appointment, you must complete intake forms.
 These forms must be completed online, 24 hours prior to appointment time OR in-person at reception 15 minutes before your appointment.
 Follow-up appointment times may vary during the semester.